-FEMA helps survivors keep their spending on track by sending a determination letter stating what the funds are for and listing the ways the money can be used.
+FEMA helps applicants keep their spending on track by sending a determination letter stating what the funds are for and listing the ways the money can be used.
 Disaster grants are not for regular living expenses.

 Some examples of approved expenses include: